-The District presents financial information on the basis of funds, each of which is considered a separate accounting entity.
-The regulatory agencies require all funds be presented as major funds.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures (or expenses) as appropriate.
+Financial transactions of the District are reported in individual funds Each fund uses a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures (or expenses) as appropriate.
+All funds are considered major funds.
 The various funds in the report are grouped into governmental (and fiduciary) funds as follows: